CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-10-14-injection-system-activated.md

 If you don't have extra cash you can still turn your inject system on.
 Your idea injection system.
 I use mine <a href="http://amzn.to/2hLiqXj">How To Create New Business Ideas Based On What You Love</a> and I'm implementing new ideas every week.

-What are you doing to injection freshness into your company?</p>
+What are you doing to injection freshness into your company?